Pro Kabaddi League: In new role as captain, Naveen Kumar powers Dabang Delhi to big win over U Mumba

 “We knew Naveen and Ashu were the key players and with Vijay out, we could have an advantage.
 But their boys caught us on our raids and due to that, some of our plans did not work out,” he said.

-Many a times, the best of players crumble when tasked with performing at a top level while also handlign leadership responsibilities.
+Many a times, the best of players crumble when tasked with performing at a top level while also handling leadership responsibilities.
 Going by his player-of-the-match performance in Dabang Delhi’s win on Friday, Naveen has shown signs that the burden of captaincy won’t be weighing too heavily on him.